tableau/server-client-python/docs/api-ref.md

 Name | description
 :--- | :---
 `view_item` | Specifies the view to populate.
 `req_options` | (Optional) You can pass in request options to specify the maximum age of the CSV cached on the server.
-The maximum CSV cache time is the value of `maxage` in minutes, and must be an integer between 1 and 240.
-A value of zero will cause the minimum cache time of 1 minute.
-A value of -1 will cache CSV files for the time configured in server settings.
-You can also specify view filters to be applied when the data is generated.
 See [CSVRequestOptions class](#csvrequestoptions-class) for more details.

 **Exceptions**